hoxell/hoxovic.github.io/_posts/2021-02-02-python-singleton.md

 >>> instance = Singleton.__new__(Singleton)
 ```

-I'm sure you don't have to bother with this case, but let's fix it just for the fun of it.
+In fact, that's exactly what's being done in the classmethod.
+I'm sure you don't have to bother with this case in most situations, but let's fix it just for the fun of it.

 ### An even better way